Achievable logoAchievable logo

 $16,000 (LMV) - $7,000 (debit) = $9,000 (equity)

-In addition to understanding the equity formula for initial purchases in a long margin account, you should also know when formula variables change.
-Let’s look at this example:
+In addition to calculating equity for an initial purchase, you also need to know when the variables change.
+Consider this example:

 A client of yours goes long 400 shares of ZZZ stock at $20 per share.
 The stock rises to $30, and the investor sells 100 shares.
 What is the resulting equity formula?

-Here’s a clue to answer this question: unless otherwise stated, any sales proceeds in a long account are used to pay back borrowed funds, effectively reducing the debit balance.
-Can you take it from here?
+Here’s the key rule: unless otherwise stated, sale proceeds in a long margin account are used to repay the loan, which reduces the debit balance.

 (spoiler)